Analysis Likely

 Red Dead Redemption 2: Nature as a Character

 RDR2’s world is organic.
-Nature is a character in its own right.
+Nature functions as a character in its own right.
 The forests are dense, the rivers flow with believable physics, the animals exhibit realistic ecological behaviors.
-It’s a world that breathes, that lives independently of the player.
+It’s a world that lives independently of the player.
 You can spend hours simply riding across the plains, observing.

-But — and this is the big “but” — once you’ve traversed all five states, the world becomes predictable.
+Once you’ve traversed all five states, though, the world becomes predictable.
 Activities in the wilderness are limited.
 The gameplay loop (hunt, camp, explore) eventually starts running in circles.

 GTA 6: The Metropolis as Playground

 GTA 6 takes the opposite approach.
-Vice City is an urban jungle.
-Diversity comes from neighborhoods, activities, and social interactions.
-Add the Grassrivers (marshlands), the Leonida Keys (tropical islands), Kalaga, Port Gellhorn — and you get a world with a variety of environments that RDR2 didn’t have.
+Vice City is an urban jungle where diversity comes from neighborhoods, activities, and social interactions.
+Add the Grassrivers (marshlands), the Leonida Keys (tropical islands), Kalaga, Port Gellhorn, and you get a variety of environments RDR2 didn’t have.

 RDR2GTA 6